Praneeth16/articles/agents-from-scratch/synthetic_agent_article.md

 ## What's Next?

-We've just built our own LLM powered synthetic data generation agent.
+We've just built our own LLM-powered synthetic data generation agent.
 This is just the beginning - we can enhance it by:

-1. Running the complete pipeline on a real world dataset
+1. Running the complete pipeline on a real-world dataset
 2. Adding more analysis metrics (topic detection)
 3. Implementing different validation techniques
-4. Replace the sample examples with real world dataset
+4. Replace the sample examples with real-world dataset
 5. Implementing a production Synthetic Data generation agent by leveraging [Argilla](https://argilla.io/)
 6. Going beyond OpenAI models and experimenting with Deepsek-v3

 The possibilities are endless!
-Attaching the [jupyter notebook](synthetic_agent_from_scratch.ipynb) to playaround.
+Attaching the [jupyter notebook](https://github.com/Praneeth16/articles/blob/main/agents-from-scratch/synthetic_agent_from_scratch.ipynb) to play around.

 ## Final Thoughts